 - An Oil-free Foundation controls oil, usually gives a matte finish and most of the time, it lasts on the skin.
 It’s the best for oily skin.
 If used on dry skin, it clings to dry patches on the skin, sucks the oil needed by the skin to hydrate itself.
 Skin will feel thirsty, look cakey and wouldn’t have a nice, smooth finish.

 - Hydrating/Illuminating Foundation: is perfect for dry skin.
 It hydrates the skin, gives a luminous healthy glow.
 On oily skin, it wouldn’t control oil production, it will aid it making the skin look like a oil mess within few hours of wear.

-How to get the Perfect Foundation Shade: When buying a foundation for the first time, it is advisable to buy it in person (not on the internet).
+How to get the Perfect Foundation Shade: When buying a founation for the first time, it is advisable to buy it in person (not on the internet) as it may be tricky.
 Foundation can either be drugstore or highend.